Battle of Breslau (1757): Background

 Although the Seven Years' War was a global conflict, it acquired a specific intensity in the European theater based on the recently concluded War of the Austrian Succession (1741-1748).
 The 1748 Treaty of Aix-la-Chapelle concluded the earlier war with Austria.
 Frederick II of Prussia, known as Frederick the Great, acquired the prosperous province of Silesia.
 Empress Maria Theresa of Austria had signed the treaty to gain time to rebuild her military forces and forge new alliances; she intended to regain ascendancy in the Holy Roman Empire.
 In 1754, escalating tensions between Britain and France in North America offered the Empress the opportunity to regain her lost territories and to limit Prussia's ever growing power.
 Similarly, France sought to break the British dominance of Atlantic trade.
 France and Austria put aside their old rivalry to form a coalition of their own.
-Britain aligned herself with the Kingdom of Prussia; this alliance drew in not only the British king's territories held in personal union, including Hanover, but also those of his relatives in the Electorate of Hanover and the Landgraviate of Hesse-Kassel.
+Britain aligned herself with the Kingdom of Prussia; this alliance drew in not only the British king's territories held in personal union, including Hanover, but also those of his relatives such as in the Landgraviate of Hesse-Kassel.
 This series of political maneuvers became known as the Diplomatic Revolution.

 After over-running Saxony, Frederick campaigned in Bohemia and defeated the Austrians on 6 May 1757 at the Battle of Prague.
 Learning that French forces had invaded his ally's territory of Hanover, Frederick moved west.
 On 5 November 1757, he defeated the combined French and Austrian force at the Battle of Rossbach.
 In his absence, the Austrians had managed to retake Silesia: Prince Charles had taken the city of Schweidnitz and moved on Breslau in Lower Silesia.